CommandFusion/Autonomic-MMS/README.markdown

 # CommandFusion Javascript Module for Autonomic MMS5 (Beta Version)

-This module is used for controlling Autonomic's Media Server (MMS) using CommandFusion's iViewer and Javascript via TCP protocol and IP Port 4005.
+This module is used for controlling Autonomic's Media Server (MMS) using CommandFusion's iViewer and Javascript via TCP protocol and IP Port 5004 and 23.

 ### Module file details
 1. GUI file - MMS5.gui